BuddyForms/BuddyForms-Pods/readme.txt

 Find all information under: https://themekraft.com/products/buddyforms-pods/

 == Changelog ==
+= 1.0.5 - 21 Aug 2020 =
+* Fixed pods field not showing on form type registration.
+* Fixed layout and Visualization issues were solved for the pods fields.
+* Fixed populate logged user information on extended user pods fields.

 = 1.0.4 - 4 March 2020 =
 * Fixed the required messages.
 * Fixed the performance issue converting the plugin into a singleton.